paritytech/cachepot/README.md

 cachepot works using a client-server model, where the server (which we refer to as "coordinator") runs locally on the same machine as the client.
 The client-server model allows the server/coordinator to be more efficient by keeping some state in memory.
 The cachepot command will spawn a coordinator process if one is not already running, or you can run `cachepot --start-coordinator` to start the background server process without performing any compilation.

-You can run `cachepot --stop-coordinator` to terminate the server.
+You can run `cachepot --stop-coordinator` to terminate the coordinator.
 It will also terminate after (by default) 10 minutes of inactivity.

 Running `cachepot --show-stats` will print a summary of cache statistics.